PedroGomes/puppet_modules/README.md

 Feedback:
 ---------

-If you found a bug or saw me do something noob, please, your feedback is welcome.
+If you found a bug or saw me do something stupid, please, your feedback is welcome.